Thinking of starting a new team? Go for it! We can help.

 For the KHSMTA regional/state it is $350.00 per team. ($300.00 for first year teams) PLEASE NOTE: The cost for the competition will be $100.00 less per team due to good financial stewardship last year.
-In addition, we received a grant from Kentucky Bar Foundation which is allowing us to offer entry fee waivers for up to two schools that demonstrate a need.
+In addition, we received a grant from Kentucky Bar Foundation which is allowing us to offer entry fee waivers for all new schools competing for the first year.
+We are also providing fee waivers for exiting teams that have a financial need.
 A short need-based scholarship application will need to be completed and submitted online.

 The invitational tournaments usually are much cheaper (around $100 per team).

 If my school will not cover any or much of the cost, what do you recommend?

 Fundraising.
 It's great team-building and helps get the local community interested in the program.
 Schools do everything from selling candy bars to having car washes.
 However, one great way to raise money is through the local bar association.
 The options are endless.

 Do you have any material to help us get started?

 The North Carolina Mock Trial Association has a wonderful page with resource materials for new teams.
 You can find most of everything you need here: https://ncmocktrial.org/resources/training-materials/